Cherie Kong

-Cherie Kong Chi-nei (江芷妮, born 14 July 1977), originally known as Cherie Kong Ka-yee (江家儀),. was a Hong Kong actress and program host who debuted in 2001.
+Cherie Kong Chi-nei (江芷妮), originally known as Cherie Kong Ka-yee (江家儀), is a Hong Kong actress and program host who debuted in 2001.
 Kong retired from the entertainment industry in 2007 and later entered the business world.
 She is currently the owner of a beauty salon.

 Summary

 Kong attended St. Mark's School from 1989 to 1994, and transferred to the Commerce Department of Rosaryhill School from 1994 to 1996, where she studied the two-year Marketing course and graduated first in her class.
 Then she went to Ohio University in America to complete her bachelor's degree in communication and also studied in Japan.
 In 2000, Kong accompanied her friend to participate in the interview for the 2000 Miss Hong Kong Pageant and was later notified by TVB that she was shortlisted.
 However, Kong replied that she was not participating in the Miss Hong Kong pageant.
 In 2001, Kong auditioned again and joined TVB as an artiste.
-Her first job was as the host of the station's music program "Very Music Space".
-In the same year, Kong signed a contract with Filmko Film and has participated in movies such as Good Heart Love and Truth or Dare.
+Her first job was as the host of the station's music program Very Music Space.
+In the same year, Kong signed a contract with Filmko Film and has participated in films such as Good Heart Love and Truth or Dare.